Dogeeelin/Dogeeelin.github.io/index.md

 Currently, I am a second-year master's student majoring in Computational Linguistics in the [Institute of Applied Linguistics](https://sfl.pku.edu.cn/) at [Peking Univeristy](https://www.pku.edu.cn/), advised by [Prof. Yanmei Gao](https://sfl.pku.edu.cn/szdw1/zzjs/wgyyxjyyyyxyjs_20220407164432484604/gym/index.htm).
 I am also a visting student in [Wangxuan Institute of Computer Technology](https://www.icst.pku.edu.cn/) with [Prof. Xiaojun Wan](https://wanxiaojun.github.io/) being my advisor.
 Prior to my graduate study, I received my bachelor’s degree in Applied Linguistics from [Sun Yat-Sen University](https://www.sysu.edu.cn/).

 I used to work as an NLP intern at ByteDance AI-Lab and Baidu.
 Before that, I was an Data Analyst intern in Xiaohongshu.
-Currently, I'm an research intern in Microsoft STC Asia - DKI group, working under the mentorship of [Dr. Mengyu Zhou](https://www.microsoft.com/en-us/research/people/mezho/).
+Currently, I'm an research intern in Microsoft STC Asia - DKI group, where I work under the mentorship of [Dr. Mengyu Zhou](https://www.microsoft.com/en-us/research/people/mezho/) and focus on the research/applications of LLMs + Table.

 I'm from a dual background in both linguistics and computer science.
 So my research interests include Natural Language Processing, Large Language Model, and Linguistics.
 In particular, I focus on the following domains:
 - ***Linguistics*** &nbsp;&nbsp; Semantic and pragmatic analysis of conversations/user queries
-- ***LLM Finetuning***  &nbsp;&nbsp;&nbsp;Finetune LLMs for domain-specific applications (e.g. table data, )
+- ***LLM Finetuning***  &nbsp;&nbsp;&nbsp;Finetune LLMs for domain-specific applications, esp. tabular data
 - ***LLM Compression***  &nbsp;&nbsp;Model & Prompt Compression for faster inference
 - ***Data Contamination*** &nbsp;&nbsp; Detect training data contamination for fair LLMs comparisons